Pet-projects/data-fishery-analysis/README.md

 ## 3. Assumptions

 - We will use a timescale of one month.
-- All the location data will be splitted in tiles of 10 kilometers.
+- All the location data will be splitted in tiles of 100m.
 - We assume that the fish uptake on the marine areas is distributed linearly.